 Before signing the membership book, each person will have a private meeting with the minister to talk about the community and answer any questions.

-Pledging is not required for membership in our congregation.
-We are very grateful for the financial contributions of our members and friends.
-Our budget is fully funded by gifts from our members.
-We send a per member fee to our Unitarian Universalist Association each year to support the programs of the larger denomination.
+Our budget is fully funded by tax deductible gifts from our members and grants such as the Great Barrington Community Preservation Act Grant allowing us to make structural repairs to our building.
+We send a per-member fee to our Unitarian Universalist Association each year to support the programs of the large Congregation.
 We are a “fair share” congregation, meaning that we pay the full amount asked per member to the UUA.
-In addition to supporting larger Unitarian Universalism, this helps us to be eligible for services like the “first time homebuyer grant” that helped us to purchase our church home.
+In addition to supporting larger Unitarian Universalism, this helps us to be eligible for services like the “first time home-buyer grant” that helped us to purchase our church home.
+Our fiscal year is from July 1st to June 30th.
+We distribute pledge forms in the spring each year so that we can approve the next year’s budget at the Annual Meeting each June.
 To learn more about how the finances of UUMSB work, or to talk with someone on the Stewardship Committee about your pledge, please be in touch.

 Please come visit us, get to know us and if this Congregation is for you, please speak with any Board Member or the Minister about becoming a Member.